BrahianVT/ExampleBlogGatsby/content/blog/Factors-Affecting-Garbage-collection-Performance/index.md

 ![Memory](./heap.png)

 In the image the difference between commited space and virtual space in the heap.
-At initialization of the virtual machine, the entire space for the heap is reserved.The size of the sapce reserved can be specified with the the __-Xmx__ option, If the value of the __-Xms__ parameter is smaller than the value of the __-Xmx__ parameter,then not all of the space that's reserved is immediately committed to the virtual machine.The uncommitted space is labeled "virtual".
+At initialization of the virtual machine, the entire space for the heap is reserved.The size of the space reserved can be specified with the __-Xmx__ option, If the value of the __-Xms__ parameter is smaller than the value of the __-Xmx__ parameter,then not all of the space that's reserved is immediately committed to the virtual machine.The uncommitted space is labeled "virtual".
 The old generation and young generation, can grow to the limit of the virtual space as needed.

 Some of the parameters are ratios of one part of the heap to another.
 For example, the parameter __XX:NewRatio__ denotes the relative size of the old generation to the young generation.